My Role

 We also established benchmarks to define success metrics around event usage, adoption and level of support customers need:

-1. Decrease in usage of existing jQuery events.
+• Decrease in usage of existing jQuery events.

-2. Adoption of new Event Types in the product.
+• Adoption of new Event Types in the product.

-3. Less support tickets to Customer Success teams around basic Events
+• Less support tickets to Customer Success teams around basic Events

 Design Process

-Armed with these discoveries and insights, we sought ought to answer an important question: How might we help Marketers and Analysts configure and manage events using an intuitive, code-free workflow?
+Armed with these discoveries and insights, we sought ought to answer an important question:

-Events were originally a subset of a larger feature called Extensions.
-The first step was to brainstorm how Events would fit in as a main element within the product.
-Events would need to be easily accessible but how?
 After several iterations we decided it should be a standalone element with it’s own tab in the main navigation.
 Events could then be individually created, managed, and easily associated to other elements such as Rules and Tags.
 Leveraging our existing Design System components, we were able to quickly land on a design for the Events tab and table that would serve as the hub to create and manage Events.

-Provide an improved, robust rule builder for Event conditions and Tag application
+An improved, robust rule builder for Event conditions and Tag application

 The next step was to design a logic builder that now included Events AND rules that could be used in combination to fire tags.
 After analyzing customer account metrics, we found that could customers could have hundreds of rules and often up to 10 rules were used in the logic statement.
-Taking this in to account, we had to design a logic builder where users could quickly select from large amounts of existing Events and Rules to pull into the logic statement to build complex conditions.

 Starting with low fidelity wireframes, we began to block in the major components and user needs of the logic builder: